-The Co-op Bank has been in trouble for delaying payments in relation to mis-sold PPI claims.
-The industry watchdog, FSA has fined the UK based bank over £100,000 in what they see as unnecessary delays concerning payment to people who have successfully won their cases against the Co-operative bank.
+The Co Op Bank has been in trouble for delaying payments in relation to mis-sold PPI claims.
+The industry watchdog, FSA has fined the UK based bank over £100,000 in what they see as unnecessary delays.

-In total, over 1,500 Co-op PPI claims had been frozen while the company was investigating the claims but the FSA has ruled that compensation claims that had been won must be dealt with winning the strict rule guidelines and no the Co-op has been hit with a big fine.
+In total, over 1,500 Co-op PPI claims had been frozen while the company was investigating the claim.
+But the FSA has ruled that compensation claims that had been won must be dealt with winning the strict rule guidelines and no the Co Op. has been hit with a big fine.

-If you have been mis-sold payment protection insurance from the Coop then you have the right to claim compensation and join the other thousands of people have been able win sizable cash amounts from banks and building societies who charged extra for mis-sold insurance policies that were never needed or added without the consumers consent.
+If you have been mis-sold payment protection insurance from the Co Op then you have the right to claim compensation.
+Join the other thousands of people have been able win sizable cash amounts from banks and building societies.
+They were charged extra for mis-sold insurance policies that were never needed or added without the consumers consent.

-This has been a trend throughout the whole ppi claim saga with thousands of people now winning back millions of pounds and if you think that could be entitles to a large cash settlement then you need to check your Cooperative Bank paperwork where the loan agreement should indicate any extra charges that were incurred.
+This has been a trend throughout the whole Co Op PPI claim saga.
+Thousands of people are now winning back millions of pounds.
+If you think that could be entitled to cash settlement then you need to check your Cooperative Bank paperwork.
+The loan agreement should indicate any extra charges that were incurred.

 A good place to start is to use a PPI template letter that has all the necessary information needed for you, remember these companies are all too keen to delay these cases so make sure you have all required info in your letter to the Co-op.
 A lot of people chose to use a good PPI claims company to fight their case for them as they do not want the hassle or feel confident enough to construct a compelling case.